lluang/adventure-in-core-logic/README.md

 Inspired by Adventure in Prolog

-Just a few examples are implemented.
+Major changes between the original repository based on core.logic 0.7.4 and core.logic 1.x.
+'defrel' moved to 'pldb/db-rel' and 'fact' moved to 'pldb/db-fact' and lots of other API changes in core.logic.

+getting_started.clj working, nani.clj a work in progress.

 ## License

-Copyright (C) 2012 Darko Mikulic
+Copyright (C) 2024 Louis Luangkesorn

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the Eclipse Public License, the same as Clojure and the original by @dmikulic

 ## Example run